vrothberg/moby/man/dockerd.8.md

   Enable user namespaces for containers on the daemon.
 Specifying a user (or uid) and optionally a group (or gid) will cause the daemon to lookup the user and group's subordinate ID ranges for use as the user namespace mappings for contained processes.
+Specifying "default" will cause a "dockremap" user and group to be created if not already present.
-These user and groups must be created in the subuid(5) and subgid(5) files prior to enablement.
+  The "dockremap" user and group, or the specified uid, gid, user or group must be created in the subuid(5) and subgid(5) files prior to enablement.

 # SIGNATURE VERIFICATION